TalhaGM/AITraining/README.md

 # KERNEL Transform Your Use of AI
-   After tracking and analyzing over 1000 real work prompts, discovered thath sucessful prompts follow "six" consistent pattrns
+   After tracking and analyzing over 1000 real work prompts, discovered thath sucessful prompts follow "six" consistent patterns //

 The Framework;
   K .
 Keep it simple
     -Bad: 500 words of context